 Principle Potential Lower Level Definitions Potential Criteria for Judging Consistency of Materials Potential Criteria for Judging Consistency of Board Behaviors 7.
-Policy Sizes: The board decides its This includes at least: 1.
-Any given policy fits within one and only one of the This implies the following should be observed: This implies that the following should be observed: policies in each category first at the broadest, most inclusive level.
-It further defines each policy in descending levels of detail until reaching the level of detail at which it is willing to accept any four policy categories.
-2. The board carefully determines the broadest or largest policy issue in each of the four policy categories before dealing with smaller issues in any category.
+Policy Sizes: This includes at least: This implies the following should be observed: This implies that the following should be observed: The board decides its policies in each category first at the broadest, most inclusive level.
+It further defines each policy in descending levels of detail until reaching the level of detail at which it is willing to accept any reasonable interpretation by the applicable delegatee of its words thus far.
+Ends, Executive Limitations, Governance Process, and Board- Management Delegation polices are exhaustive in that they establish control over the entire organization, both board and staff.
+They replace, at the board level, more traditional documents such as mission statements, strategic plans, and budgets.
+Any given policy fits within one and only one of the four policy categories.
+The board carefully determines the broadest or largest policy issue in each of the four policy categories before dealing with smaller issues in any category.
 Stating the largest decisions accurately requires as much precision of thought and language as doing so for the smaller ones.
-Architecture and process for policy development are accurately described (value, category, level, increasing definition with lower levels stop when any reasonable interpretation would be acceptable).
-Board meetings and policy development follow the architecture and process (identify value, shared interest, category, level, increasing definition with lower levels stop when any reasonable interpretation would be acceptable).
-Each direction from the Board is captured reasonable interpretation by the applicable delegatee of its words thus far.
-Ends, Executive Limitations, Governance Process, and Board- 3.
-If the board wishes to address smaller levels, it never skips levels, but moves to the next smaller levels in sequence.4.
-The more specific policies beneath logically fall Illustrations of policies indicate the need for containment (nothing below which is not above; size and breadth). by and delegated within policy.
+If the board wishes to address smaller levels, it never skips levels, but moves to the next smaller levels in sequence.
+The more specific policies beneath logically fall within the scope of the policy "above" it.
+Subordinate policies at any level taken together could but need not comprehensively define the superior policy under which they fall.
+It is possible that a board issue or concern could fall under two different policies in the same category.
+Keeping in mind that any lower-level policy is interpreted under the lens of the larger policy above it, the board considers where the best policy "location" is for the issue and place it appropriately.
+However, if the deliberation leads to the discovery that there are really two or more different values or issues, then those Architecture and process for policy development are accurately described (value, category, level, increasing definition with lower levels stop when any reasonable interpretation would be acceptable).
+Illustrations of policies indicate the need for containment (nothing below which is not above; size and breadth).
+Policy development should be described as stopping at the earliest level of detail needed for the board to accept any reasonable interpretation of the requirements as written, allowing the freedom of interpretation beyond that level.
+In Executive Limitations, the policy should always stop short of being back door prescription or reaching the level of preferred methods (management Board meetings and policy development follow the architecture and process (identify value, shared interest, category, level, increasing definition with lower levels stop when any reasonable interpretation would be acceptable).
+Each direction from the Board is captured by and delegated within policy.
 Board refrains from going into any more detail of definition in policy than it needs to reach acceptability of any reasonable interpretation.
-Management Delegation polices are exhaustive in that they establish control over the entire organization, both board and staff.
-They replace, at the board level, more within the scope of the policy "above" it.5.
-Subordinate policies at any level taken together could but need not comprehensively define the superior policy under which they fall.6.
-It is possible that a board issue or concern could fall Policy development should be described as stopping at the earliest level of detail needed for the board to accept any reasonable interpretation of the requirements as written, allowing the freedom of When the board is considering a potential policy development it uses the concept of policy sizes and any reasonable interpretation in determining whether or not a policy is needed and, if so, at what level and place. traditional documents such as mission statements, strategic plans, and budgets. under two different policies in the same category.
-Keeping in mind that any lower-level policy is interpreted under the lens of the larger policy above it, the board considers where the best policy "location" is for the issue and place it appropriately.
-However, if the deliberation leads to the discovery that there are really two or more different values or issues, then those different concerns may be placed in different policy interpretation beyond that level.
-In Executive Limitations, the policy should always stop short of being back door prescription or reaching the level of preferred methods (management consulting).
+When the board is considering a potential policy development it uses the concept of policy sizes and any reasonable interpretation in determining whether or not a policy is needed and, if so, at what level and place.
 The board exhibits discipline in this area, identifying and correcting the times or topics where they may go astray.
-The board is disciplined to allow any reasonable interpretation, not their favorite, own or expected interpretation.
+The board is disciplined to allow any reasonable interpretation, not their methods (management consulting). reasonable interpretation, not their favorite, own or expected interpretation.